spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ## I. Motivation

 The development of machine learning models in the past decade is truly remarkable.
-Convolution is one of the most commonly-used operations in applied mathematics and signal processing, which has been widely used to several machine learning problems.
-We hope to revisit the essential ideas of circular convolution and lays an insightful foundation for modeling time series data.
+Convolution is one of the most commonly-used operations in applied mathematics and signal processing, which has been widely applied to several machine learning problems.
+The aims of this post are revisiting the essential ideas of circular convolution and laying an insightful foundation for modeling time series data.

-Nowadays, although we have a lot of machine learning algorithms on hand, it is still necessary to address the following challenges in time series modeling:
+Nowadays, although we have quite a lot of machine learning algorithms on hand, it is still necessary to rethink about the following perspectives in time series modeling:

 - How to characterize global time series trends?
 - How to characterize local time series trends?